Let's explore Ktor's built-in way of generating HTML directly in code: the Kotlin HTML DSL.

 <body>Hello, user!</body>

-Embedding a loop
+</html>Embedding a loop

-The next important thing you need to know is how to embed the loop in the template.
-You rarely know how many tags you will have to display.
+The next important thing you need to know is how to embed a loop in the template.
+You rarely know exactly how many tags you will have to display.
 Imagine you have a site where users can leave comments.
 You don't know in advance how many comments you have to display.

-val comments = mutableListOf("Hello, everyone!", "Great site", "Nice :)")
+val comments = listOf("Hello, everyone!", "Great site", "Nice :)")

 call.respondHtml(HttpStatusCode.OK) {